Working with Meta-Runner

-Meta-runners Power Pack for TeamCity available on GitHub is a collection of meta-runners for various tasks like downloading a file, triggering a build, tagging a build, changing a build status, running PHP tasks, and so on.
+Meta-runners Power Pack for TeamCity, available on GitHub, is a collection of meta-runners for various tasks such as downloading a file, triggering a build, tagging a build, changing a build status, running PHP tasks, and so on.

-*MRPP_\<some text\>.xml* contains a definition of a single Meta-runner.
+*MRPP_*.xml* file contains a definition of a single meta-runner.
 Download the required meta-runner (or copy its definition to a file) and install it as described in the section below.

 You can install a meta-runner using the TeamCity web UI.
 Alternatively, you can do it directly via the file system.

-to install a Meta-runner directly to the file system,take the Meta-runner definition file and put it into the
+To install a meta-runner directly to the file system, put the meta-runner definition file into the

-<project ID>is the identifier of a project where you want to place the Meta-runner.
+<project_ID>is the identifier of a project under which you want to place the meta-runner.
+If the

 Creating Your Own Meta-Runner from UI

 Let us consider an example of creating a meta-runner.